ScilifelabDataCentre/form-manager/README.md

 ## Testing

-The tests can be run using the command:
+The backend tests can be run using the command:

 ```
-docker-compose --profile testing up --exit-code-from test
+docker compose --profile testing up --exit-code-from test
 ```

+It also automatically generates a `pytest` coverage report in `src/form_manager/tests/coverage/`.

 ## Required Run Environment

-Form manager require a MongoDB instance, as well an instance of the frontend and backend.
-See the `docker-compose.yml` file.
+The Form Manager app requires a MongoDB instance, as well as an instance of the frontend and backend.
+See the `compose.yaml` file for more details about the different services.

 Backend and frontend container images are available from Packages in the Github repository.